 Along with the bench press, squat, shoulder press, and deadlift, 5/3/1 includes assistance exercises to build muscle, prevent injury, and create a balanced physique.
 My favorites are strength-training staples like chin-ups, dips, lunges, and back extensions.

-But don't go apeshit with these supplemental exercises.
+But don't go ape-shit with supplemental exercises.
 They should complement the training, not detract from it.
 You must have a very strong reason for doing an exercise.
 If you don't, scrap it and move on.

-5/3/1 includes a number of different ways to choose and implement assistance work, with categories like Boring But Big (my version of a hypertrophy program), The Triumvirate (three lifts per workout; an example is shown below), Dave Tate's Periodization Bible, and my favorite, I'm Not Doing Jack Shit, named for those times when you only have time to hit the PR in your key lift and leave.
+There are a number of ways to do assistance work: Boring But Big (my version of a hypertrophy program), The Triumvirate (shown below), and my favorite, I'm Not Doing Jack Shit, named for those times when you only have time to hit the PR in your key lift and leave.